This information is for our previous contest. 2019 information will be posted soon.

 - Each team must have a staff member to act as supervisor and contact point for the team.
 The staff member details must be provided at the time of registration.

 - Participating teams and their schools will be listed on the contest website

 - Each team will be required to build a machine to achieve the task set by the contest organisers.
-The task will be announced on the website on 3 October.
+The task will be announced on the website.
 Registered teams will also be sent an email with the task information.

 - Building can commence from the date the task is announced and the machine must complete the task set by the organisers.

 - The machine should be contained in an area no larger than 1.3m (W) X 1.3m (D) x 1.5m (H).
 The machine can however be smaller than these dimensions.